STUDENT IMPACT

 Liz

 As a young Asian American woman, Liz felt the cultural pressure to seek a career in law or medicine, but Liz had other ideas for her future.
-In her sophomore year of school, Liz discovered the BITA at Luther Burbank High School and enrolled in the multi-year construction training program.
-She fell in love with electrical work, a challenging subject she was proud to master, and learned the value of community service by constructing a tiny house for a homeless family.
-“Being in BITA classes made me expand my horizons and see a bigger picture of the construction community,” Liz said to the California Homebuilding Foundation.
-“I want to inspire Asian American women to join construction and try a vocation or trade.”
+She discovered the BITA at Luther Burbank High School and enrolled in the multi-year construction training program.
+Liz fell in love with electrical work, a challenging subject she was proud to master, and learned the value of community service by constructing a tiny house for a homeless family.
+“Being in BITA classes made me expand my horizons and see a bigger picture of the construction community,” Liz said - “I want to inspire Asian American women to join construction and try a vocation or trade.”

 The Impact of Your Support